 Tofu Hemp Burger with an Herbed White Bean Spread – No mushy veggie burgers allowed!
 This burger is very firm and will not fall apart when you take a bite.
 It’s wonderful on it’s own, but the flavor is mild enough that you can load it up with whatever toppings you see fit.

 I can’t tell you the number of times I’ve had someone tell me that they could never eat a plant based diet because they hate tofu.
 You could easily be 100% plant based and never touch tofu in your entire life.
 I maybe eat tofu once or twice a month.
 The majority of my diet comes from beans, lentils, vegetables, fruits, whole grains, nuts and seeds.
 However, I do love tofu.
-When cut into bitesize pieces and baked or pan fried until crispy, it’s downright addictive.
-There are many other ways that tofu is delicious as well, but today I’ve got a recipe for even those of you who think you don’t like tofu.
+When cut into bitesize pieces and baked (like this Sesame Ginger Baked Tofu or Baked Tofu Tacos) or pan fried until crispy, it’s downright addictive.
+There are many other ways that tofu is delicious as well (try this Tofu Scramble!), but today I’ve got a recipe for even those of you who think you don’t like tofu.
 The tofu is disguised in this firm and “meaty” burger and you won’t get that spongy tofu texture that turns off so many.
 It’s the perfect veggie burger for adding all the delicious toppings of your choice.
 Here I used a flavorful Herbed White Bean Spread (because tofu and hemp just wasn’t hippie enough for me!)

 You’ll want to press your tofu first to get out as much moisture as possible.
 You can use a tofu press for this, but I find it just as easy to place it on a clean dishtowel (or paper towels) on a plate and then place another dishtowel (or paper towels) on top and then cover with another plate.
 Weigh the top plate down with something…I use bags of dried beans from the pantry…and let is sit for about 30 minutes.